 When you commit to the SRP, you also commit to being present from the entire duration of your research project.
 In most cases, that entails 8-10 consecutive weeks of research.
 If there is a break in the project schedule (due to faculty supervisor commitments, etc.), you are welcome to arrange personal travel during that time.
 Please inform the SRP programme coordinator of any planned interruptions in your programme schedule.

 The SRP aims to promote skill and knowledge building, sustained interest and deep immersion in research, and reflection on whether it is a good career fit for you.
 You will not be graded on your research work or on your symposium presentation after the SRP.

 All SRP participants must complete a post-summer survey about their programme experience and give a poster or multimedia presentation about their work at a research symposium in Semester 1.

-After completing the SRP, you may be able to continue your research during the school year as a Student Associate appointment or as an independent study.
-CIPE may approach you for help to mentor future SRP participants.
+After completing the SRP, you may be able to continue your research during the school year as a Student Associate appointment or as an independent study module.
+CIPE may also approach you for help to talk about your SRP experience at relevant events, help in developing relevant publicity materials, and advise prospective SRP participants.